-When you have atopic dermatitis (AD), your skin can be extra sensitive to anything irritating, including the fabric of your clothing.
-AD damages the surface of the skin, making it more susceptible to irritants, which is a broad term that includes any substance that is irritating.
+When you have atopic dermatitis (eczema), your skin can be extra sensitive to anything irritating, including the fabric of your clothing.
+Atopic dermatitis damages the surface of the skin, making it more susceptible to irritants, which is a broad term that includes any substance that is irritating.
 Common irritants include detergents, soaps, cleaners, and some fabrics.

-Depending on where AD affects your skin, and depending on the weather, you may be able to avoid contact with clothing some times of the year.
-But clothing can also be protective and help children and adults with AD avoid triggers such as allergens, dust, or sand.
-When you do need to cover that sensitive skin, which fabrics are best for someone with AD?
+Depending on where atopic dermatitis affects your skin, and depending on the weather, you may be able to avoid contact with clothing some times of the year.
+But clothing can also be protective, helping people avoid skin contact with triggers such as allergens, dust, or sand.
+When you do need to cover that sensitive skin, which fabrics are best for someone with atopic dermatitis?

-Some fabrics are known to be itchy – like wool – and that can trigger the whole itch-scratch cycle that can worsen AD.
-Other fabrics that may cause irritation to someone with AD include man-made or synthetic fabrics, like rayon, acrylic, nylon, polyester, spandex, or modacrylic.
+Some fabrics are known to be itchy – like wool – and that can trigger the whole itch-scratch cycle that can worsen atopic dermatitis.
+Other fabrics that may cause irritation to someone with atopic dermatitis include man-made or synthetic fabrics, like rayon, acrylic, nylon, polyester, spandex, or modacrylic.
 (Modacrylic is frequently used in children’s sleepwear as it is flame-resistant.)
-Any material that irritates your skin should be avoided, as it can aggravate or trigger a flare of AD.
+Any material that irritates your skin should be avoided, as it can aggravate or trigger a flare of atopic dermatitis.

 Experts generally recommend looking for clothing made from fabric with natural fibers such as cotton or silk.
 While natural fibers typically do not cause irritation to the skin for most people with atopic dermatitis, keep in mind that it is possible that these fabrics won't work for everyone and sometimes you may have to go through some trial and error to figure out what works best for you.